zngtian/econ-project-templates/source/program_environments.rst

 Saving your environment
 =======================

-After updating or changing your environment you have to save the status in the respective *environment.OPERATINGSYSTEM.yml* file to avoid version conflictsmaintain environment coherence in a project with multiple collaborators.
+After updating or changing your environment you have to save the status in the respective *environment.OS.yml* file to avoid version conflicts and maintain environment coherence in a project with multiple collaborators.

 Run for **(Windows)**::